lguibr/commitai/README.md

 # Comai - Commit Message AI

 Comai is a command-line tool that helps you generate informative and relevant commit messages for your Git repositories using GPT-4 by OpenAI.
 It analyzes your staged changes, combines it with a high-level explanation provided by you, and creates a commit message based on this information.
-This not only saves you time and effort, but also ensures a consistent and meaningful commit history.
+Additionally, it supports custom commit message templates and a back command to reset to previous commits.
+This not only saves you time and effort but also ensures a consistent and meaningful commit history.

 ![ScreenShoot](comai.gif)